zhourrr/kernel-dev/notes/kernel-trace/perf.md

   - `[k]`: kernel level
   - `[.]`: user level

+Remember, you can always press `h` to show key mappings:
-The function call chains might be folded, you can use `+` to toggle the expansion and collapsing of a selected entry to view or hide its call chain.
-You can also use `e` to expand and collapse all entries.
-Remember, you can always press `h` to show key mappings.
+- The function call chains might be folded, you can use `+` to toggle the expansion and collapsing of a selected entry to view or hide its call chain.
+- You can also use `e` to expand and collapse all entries.
+- You can use `a` to annotate current symbol (disassemble symbol).

 ### `Children` and `Self`